 Antonia is a published author and has co-authored two advocate-only articles in the Journal of Clinical Oncology and Pediatric Blood & Cancer, exploring critical issues for the childhood cancer community.

 Her passion for making a difference extends beyond research advocacy into community-based initiatives and philanthropy.
 She champions meaningful, respectful partnerships to build innovative, high-impact programs such as the Youth Mental Health Grant and the Kindred Cares grant for palliative and hospice care.
-She also volunteers regularly with the Burlington Hub Food Programs and Weston Area Emergency Support.
+She also volunteers regularly with Kindred charity partners such as Weston Area Emergency Support.

 Antonia holds a master’s degree in Systems Design Engineering from the University of Waterloo.
 She lives in Ontario, Canada, with her husband Aaron and their three wonderful sons—Nate, Alex, and Jonathan—who fill her heart with pride and love every day.
 Whenever she can, Antonia enjoys running (on roads and trails), being outdoors, and nurturing her growing love of cycling.